hollyz1jderveld/hollyz1jderveld.github.io/index.md

 *leaving behind the darkness, I'm trying to wake up earlier in the morning, trying to somewhat watch the sun rise. shaking off the cobwebs, the frost keeps biting, a light blue feels most appropriate.*

-*as of January 30, 2025, this website is two years, one month and twenty seven days old.*
+*as of 1 February, 2026, this website is two years, one month and twenty nine days old.*